A Final Visitation

 beside my body and asked, no

-softness in her thin voice, where
+softness in her voice, where

 had Russell gone where